santhoshse7en/imdby/README.md

 - released under the terms of the MIT license

-IMDbPY powers many other software and has been used in various research papers. _`Curious about that`_?
+imbpy powers many other software and has been used in various research papers. _`Curious about that`_?

 ## Installation